Nick-Velicer/SoundField/README.txt

        access to the corresponding api endpoints

 To test the front end (starting from .../Soundfield):
-    1. Compile and start the docker containers: docker-compose up
+    1. Build new Docker containers with updates: docker-compose build docker-compose up

-    2. Open localhost:8080 in browser, currently only displaying NGINX confirmation
+    2. Open localhost:3000 in browser to see the full app

-    3. To stop the containers, either go through Docker Desktop or run docker-compose down
+    3. To stop the containers, run ctrl+c in the same terminal

+    4. To just build and test the front end, navigate to frontend/soundfield_app and run npm start.
+This won't necessarily have the same API interactions, but is much faster than rebuilding the entire Docker application